 Anesthesia is a drug or gas administered via injection, through an IV, or by inhalation that causes insensitivity to pain.
 It can either be general, which puts the patient into a deep sleep, or local, which eliminates pain in a specific area of the body while the cat is at least somewhat conscious.
 Whether the anesthesia used is general or local depends on the procedure.

 Local anesthetics work by blocking pathways that lead to the brain from an area of the body.
-The local anesthetics that are commonly used in cats are lidocaine and bupivicaine.
-These are usually given via injection or, for superficial wounds, topically.
-A cat that needs local anesthesia will likely be given a mild sedative first.
+The local anesthetics commonly used in cats are lidocaine and bupivicaine.
+Vets usually administer these via injection or, for superficial wounds, topically.
+A cat who needs local anesthesia will likely receive a mild sedative first.
 Local anesthesia can be used for specific areas like the mouth or a paw, or it can be used for broader areas like the abdomen via an epidural injection.

 With general anesthesia, all pathways in the nervous system that transmit pain to the brain are active, but the patient feels no pain because the brain is asleep.
-This type of anesthesia is also preceded by a sedative.
-While the cat is unconscious, a tube is put into the trachea to make sure the path to the lungs is open, and the cat is given a supply of oxygen.
+A sedative precedes this type of anesthesia.
+While the cat remains unconscious, the vet puts a tube into the trachea to make sure the path to the lungs stays open, and the cat gets a supply of oxygen.
 General anesthesia is usually delivered via inhalation of gas such as Isoflurane or Sevoflurane.

 When Is Anesthesia Necessary?

 Anesthesia is almost always necessary for larger procedures and often for minor procedures when a cat is too anxious and risks causing harm to those who are giving treatment.
-It is meant to protect the cat from pain in addition to keeping the veterinarian safe.
+It protects the cat from pain in addition to keeping the veterinarian safe.

 Routine dental care often requires anesthesia.
-Even when cats trust their human, they often resist even basic brushing from their owner.
+Even when cats trust their humans, they often resist even basic brushing from their owners.
 This can make dental care from a veterinarian or specialist especially difficult without some form of sedative, and if there is to be any dental surgery, a local anesthesia at the very least is a must, though a general anesthesia may be used instead.

 Local anesthesia is also necessary for treatment of specific areas of the body like a paw or an ear.
-It is typically used for suturing, cleaning wounds, or removing small tumors.
-When it is used to anesthetize larger areas of the body via epidural, it can be for the sake of repairing a limb fracture.
+Vets typically use it when suturing, cleaning wounds, or removing small tumors.
+They may use it to anesthetize larger areas of the body via epidural when repairing a limb fracture.

 What Are The Risks?

 These days, the risks of an animal having a reaction to anesthesia are low when protocols are followed.
 Only about one in 100,000 animals will have a bad reaction to an anesthetic.
-This risk can be further reduced by following certain guidelines before, during, and after surgery, which will be discussed below.
+Vets can further reduce this risk by following certain guidelines before, during, and after surgery (see below).
 Reactions to anesthesia, though rare, range from mild to severe, and can depend on which type of anesthesia is used.
 Here are some anesthetics that are used and the side effects you might expect if your cat has a reaction.